Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Our data tells us that slips and trips are the most common causes of injury in churches.
 Most are minor, however others can be quite severe and sometimes even disabling.

-Slips and trips account for over a third of liability claims1 and hazards are not only present inside the church itself.
-They are also common outside it – in church halls, churchyards, burial grounds and car parks.
-Frequently, these can be compounded by the difficulty the frail, elderly and disabled may have in negotiating access to and from the church.
+Slips and trips account for over a third of liability claims, and hazards are not only present inside the church itself.
+They are also common outside, in church halls, churchyards, burial grounds, and car parks.
+Frequently, these can be compounded by the difficulty the frail, elderly, and disabled may have in negotiating access to and from the church.

 Older, historic churches